StylWebDev/StylAI/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MPL 2.0 License.
+See the [MPL 2.0](https://www.mozilla.org/en-US/MPL/2.0/) file for more details.

 ---